orsonteodoro/muslx32/README.md

 Once the project is up to date, the status above will change to READY.
-If you are impatent or want to jump ahead, you may fork this repo and bring all system ebuilds and toolchain yourself.
+If you are impatent or want to jump ahead, you may fork this repo and bring all system ebuilds and toolchain up to date yourself.
 I recommend looking at both the musl overlay (https://github.com/gentoo/musl) and the Alpine Linux repo (https://git.alpinelinux.org/aports/tree/) for additional musl patches.
 Diff the ebuilds against the ones in the gentoo-overlay or the musl overlay to see what changes this repo has made to those ebuilds.
 Do the musl patching